tweepy/tweepy/docs/expansions_and_fields.rst

 ``expansions``
 --------------
-`Expansions`_ enable you to request additional data objects that relate to the originally returned List, Space, Tweets, Users, or DirectMessageEvents.
+`Expansions`_ enable you to request additional data objects that relate to the originally returned List, Space, Tweets, Users, or Direct Message conversation events.
 Submit a list of desired expansions in a comma-separated list without spaces.
-The ID that represents the expanded data object will be included directly in the List, Space, Tweet, User, or DirectMessageEvents data object, but the expanded object metadata will be returned within the ``includes`` response object, and will also include the ID so that you can match this data object to the original Space, Tweet, User or DirectMessageEvents object.
+The ID(s) that represent(s) the expanded data object(s) will be included directly in the List, Space, Tweet, user, or event data object, but the expanded object metadata will be returned within the ``includes`` response object, and will also include the ID so that you can match this data object to the original Space, Tweet, User or Direct Message conversation event object.

 At this time, the only expansion available to endpoints that primarily return List objects is ``expansions=owner_id``.
 You will find the expanded user data